 While the material itself does not draw termites to the area, mulch spread over three inches deep creates an inviting habitat for the pests.
 Layers of organic matter trap heat and moisture next to the ground.
 Termites use this thick mulch as shelter from harsh weather.

 Some kinds of mulch may even repel termites.
 Redwood and cypress contain resins that make the wood less attractive to termites.
 Cedar mulch contains thujone, which is a chemical that deters insects.
 When it comes to termite-resistant mulch, melaleuca wood might be the best choice, as the insects will actively avoid eating it.

 Materials like rubber or stone also deliver the same weed and temperature control without the risk of infestation from termites in mulch.

 To prevent termite issues, make sure mulch does not touch the building, including siding or door frames.
 If possible, keep wood mulch at least six inches from foundations.
 Consider using gravel in the space between flowerbeds and exterior walls.
 This spacing makes it harder for termites to enter while allowing you to keep an eye out for the pests’ telltale mud tubes.

 If you have concerns about termites in your home or business, don’t hesitate.
+Listen here to find out why if you aren’t concerned, you probably should be.
 Damage from these pests often results in costly repairs.
 Call the professionals at Western Pest Services for help with termite infestations.